 Rushovich Mehtani prides itself on having a team of the best and the brightest.
 To learn more about the experience, background and credentials of a specific attorney or staff member, please click on his or her name below.

 Rushovich Mehtani attorneys and staff closely follow and stay abreast of the latest changes and trends in employment law at the local, state and national level, and we regularly research, write and publish articles about the issues that affect employees in California.
 Below are recent articles published by members of the Firm about laws and issues that affect California employees.
 Some of these articles have been published in widely circulated regional news publications.

 By NEHEMIAH CHOI, Rushovich Mehtani LLP.
-Tuesday, July 12, 2016.
 Back in 2004, California adopted a novel approach to enforcing its Labor Code by enacting the Private Attorney General Act (“PAGA”).
-This law essentially allows a private citizen to act as a pseudo-Attorney General and pursue civil penalties on behalf […]
+This law essentially allows a private citizen to act as a pseudo-Attorney General and pursue civil penalties on behalf of the State of […]

 On June 3, 2016, the Los Angeles City Council tentatively approved to the new minimum wage ordinance that is closely in sync (BUT at a faster pace) with the State Legislature’s Senate Bill 3 titled: “Minimum Wage: In-Home Supportive Services: Paid Sick Days.”
 (Click here to read our blog about […]

 On June 2, 2016, the City of Los Angeles approved its own sick leave entitlement ordinance, which provides employees working in the City the ability to accrue and use up to 48 hours of sick leave.
 Importantly, this is twice the amount provided by California state law.
 This new entitlement […]